Back To Search Results

 Debriefing on demand

 Debriefing on demand can help in scenarios that have the potential to generate stress and anxiety.
 One study examined the benefits of this model with novice postgraduate residents.
 Guided facilitation through complex problems could occur when a learner identified a point in time during the scenario when he/she became overwhelmed or perplexed.
 The scenario can pause in place and resume during a quick period of reflection.
-Learners identified that this process allows for clarification and a decrease in stress, thus contributing to knowledge retention and transfer of skills more effectively.[9]
+Learners identified that this process allows for clarification and decreased stress, thus contributing to knowledge retention and transfer of skills more effectively.[9]

 Video-assisted debriefing